Is your bed out of commission?

-Sleeping on that air mattress you roll out for unexpected guests isn’t much better than the floor or that couch.
+Had enough of trying to sleep on that lumpy couch?
+Sleeping on that air mattress you occasionally roll out for your nephew isn’t much better.
 A night on that, and well, considering how you feel in the morning, even making coffee becomes a valiant act!

 A damaged frame can cause instability, squeaking noises, and uneven mattress support, leading to discomfort and restless sleep.
 Over time, the joints connecting the bed frame components may loosen due to repeated stress, poor assembly, or low-quality materials.